FREQUENTLY ASKED QUESTIONS

 How soon can we get married?

-In one month once the NOIM is complete, that's why REAL drive through weddings can't be done in Australia.
+The soonest you can marry in Australia is in one month, once the NOIM is complete.
+That's why REAL drive through weddings can't be done in Australia.

 We’ve already booked at the registry office, can you be my celebrant?